mvcckit/mvcc.js/docs/guides/components.md

 **render function**

-The `render` function renders the component in a tag or attribute with the same name.
+The `render` function renders the component on a tag with the same name:

 	<html>
 		<body>